 Port personnel monitor facilities, rail and road systems, respond to calls and have authority to access all marine terminals and cargo at the Port.
 Port personnel also operate round-the-clock camera surveillance, explosives detectors and other technologies to maintain protection of Port facilities, operations and employees.

 Port personnel work with many government agencies, including the U.S. Coast Guard, U.S. Customs and Border Protection, Police Department, Fire Department, County Sheriff, Department of Emergency Management, and other state and local law enforcement agencies.

-We are a certified member of the Customs-Trade Partnership Against Terrorism (C-TPAT), a government-business coalition committed to security and the expedited flow of international trade.
+We are currently an applicant for membership of Customs-Trade Partnership Against Terrorism (C-TPAT), a government-business coalition committed to security and the expedited flow of international trade.
 This U.S. Customs and Border Protection program allows member importers to move their cargo more efficiently through security.